 What is dual fuel?

 Dual Fuel means that a single energy company supplies you with both gas and electricity.

 What are the benefits of signing up to a dual fuel contract?

 Suppliers that offer dual fuel tariffs often give you additional benefits and discounts if you take both gas and electricity from them.
 The two main benefits of a duel fuel tariff are price and convenience.
 You will also only have to deal with one company if you pick a dual fuel tariff.

 What if I don't use gas at my home?

 If you only use electricity, you should use our electricity only search option.

-Can I switch from a dual fuel contract to separate contracts from different suppliers?
+Can I switch from a dual fuel deal to separate contracts from different suppliers?

 Yes, provided that you give your dual fuel supplier the required amount of notice (usually 28 days).
 You should also bear in mind that you may lose existing discounts if you change your supply arrangements with your current supplier.
 Other terms and conditions of supply may also change.